kendalenz/ai-agent/README.md

 - **URL Analysis**: Input any URL to fetch detailed SEO-related data using the RapidAPI SEO API.
 - **AI-Powered Feedback**: Leverages ChatGPT to generate insightful and actionable recommendations.
-- **Web Interface**: User-friendly interface built with HTML, CSS, and JavaScript.
+- **Web Interface**: User-friendly interface built with HTML, CSS and JavaScript.
-- **JSON Helpers**: Simplified handling of data structures for API integration and responses.

 ---